Gustave Anjou

 4. Here and there an invented document, without citation, which appears to support the many connections noted under item 1 above”.

 The Autobiography and Biography of Rev. Joseph Caldwell, D.D., L.L.D., First President of the University of North Carolina, by J.B.
-Neathery, 1860, makes reference to ancestors of the Rev. Joseph Caldwell as being those Huguenot’s who were Muslim pirates around 1500, only to retire to France as Huguenots on their way to ride with Cromwell against the Irish in 1649, before buying a castle in Scotland during the rein of James I who died in 1625.
+Neathery, 1860, makes reference to ancestors of the Rev. Joseph Caldwell as being those Huguenots who were Muslim pirates around 1500, only to retire to France as Huguenots on their way to ride with Cromwell against the Irish in 1649, before buying a castle in Scotland during the reign of James I, who died in 1625.

-Something that strikes me as interesting is the overwelming number of Orra Monnette genealogies with Huguenot ancestory.
+Something that strikes me as interesting is the overwhelming number of Orra Monnette genealogies with Huguenot ancestry.
 Actually, just about every genealogy conducted by Monnette contains Huguenots.
-Was Monnette primarily focused on finding Huguenots, or creating them?
+Was Monnette primarily focused on finding Huguenots or creating them?

-What makes that particularly interesting for me is that in mine direct line, three brothers left Ohio and settled Iowa in 1855.
+What makes that particularly interesting for me is that in my direct line, three brothers left Ohio and settled in Iowa in 1855.
 One thing that’s different in this instance is that these three brothers coming to Iowa are well documented, and family members still own the original family homestead.

 Sources: